yshin1209/InternetOfBioMEMS/README.md

     });
 });
 ```
+### Step 4: Learn how SignalR works!
+[Tutorial: Getting Started with SignalR]: (http://www.asp.net/signalr) Follow the tutorial and build a sample chat app

-### Step 4: Create index.html which can talk to Arduino
+### Step 5: Create index.html which can talk to Arduino

 ``` html
 <!DOCTYPE html>